spatialillusions/milsymbol/CONTRIBUTING.md

 https://github.com/prettier/prettier

-During development the code can be built by running `npm run build`, before committing your code you should run `npm run build`, this will format all code with prettier, run the tests, and build your code.
+During development the code can be built by running `npm run build`.
+This will format all code with prettier, run the tests, and build your code.

 ## Examples